mimanshujain/Amazon-Dynamo-Style-Key-Value-Storage/README.md

 The main goal is to provide both availability and Linearizability at the same time.
 It should always perform read and write operations successfully even under failures.
 At the same time, a read operation should always return the most recent value.
+SHA-1 hash function was used to generate keys.